-- 10.1 DEFINITION - a.
-A grievance is defined as, and limited to, a written complaint by an individual employee, group of employees, or the Union regarding any dispute involving an alleged violation of specific provisions of this Memorandum of Understanding (MOU) during the term of this MOU, or disciplinary actions. - b.
-Proposals to modify, amend or terminate this Memorandum of Understanding or written agreement or addenda supplementary hereto shall not be grievable. - c.
-A grievance shall contain a clear and concise statement of the grievance by indicating the issue involved, the relief sought, the date the incident or violation took place and the specific section of the MOU alleged to have been violated.
-The grievance shall be presented on the agreed upon form which is available on the City/MESA's intranet for downloading. - d.
-Group grievances are defined as, and limited to, those grievances which cover more than one employee, and which involve like circumstances and facts for the grievance involved.
+- A. A grievance is defined as, and limited to, a written complaint by an individual employee, group of employees, or the Union regarding any dispute involving an alleged violation of specific provisions of this Memorandum of Understanding (MOU) during the term of this MOU, or disciplinary actions. - B. Proposals to modify, amend or terminate this Memorandum of Understanding or written agreement or addenda supplementary hereto shall not be grievable. - C. A grievance shall contain a clear and concise statement of the grievance by indicating the issue involved, the relief sought, the date the incident or violation took place and the specific section of the MOU alleged to have been violated. - D. Group grievances are defined as, and limited to, those grievances which cover more than one employee, and which involve like circumstances and facts for the grievance involved.
 Grievances which are group grievances must be so designated on the grievance form at Step 1.
-The grievance must describe the group involved. - e.
-Alleged violations of a specific provision of this MOU may be grieved by the Union and shall be so identified as a Union grievance on the grievance form.
-Such Union grievances shall be signed by the Field Representative or his/her designee and shall contain all information as specified above for any other grievance. - f.
-Working days, for the purpose of this section shall be defined as days during which the City of Emeryville/MESA's Administrative Offices are open.
+The grievance must describe the group involved. - E. Alleged violations of a specific provision of this MOU may be grieved by the Union and shall be so identified as a Union grievance on the grievance form.
+Such Union grievances shall be signed by the Field Representative or their designee and shall contain all information as specified above for any other grievance. - F. Working days, for the purpose of this section shall be defined as days during which the City of Emeryville/MESA's Administrative Offices are open.